yaseenPulath/social_network/Readme.md

 This project implements a social networking application API using Django Rest Framework.
 The API offers a range of functionalities for user management and friend requests.
 Below are the details of the implemented functionalities and the overall structure of the project.

+`Except for the registration and login endpoints, you'll need to include the JWTAuth token in your requests.
+This token ensures proper authentication and access to secured functionalities.
+For the Authorization Type, select Bearer Token.
+In the Token field, use the JWTAuth token`
+## Easy Evaluation with Postman Collection

+have included a Postman collection in this repo for testing our API endpoints.
+It's designed for quick and efficient evaluation.

+## Seamless Authentication

+Our collection includes an automation script that sets ``JWTToken-<userid>`` variables in tests.
+No need to copy-paste tokens.
+Just remember the user IDs for smooth authorization.
+To utilize this, choose the Bearer Token as the authentication type and use ``{{JWTToken-<userid>}}`` in the token field.

 ## Getting Started

 To set up the project locally, follow these steps: